walterrowe/magick-frames/README.md

 In the line containing `export`, replace `/path/to/your/imagemagick` with the folder where your ImageMagick tools reside, uncomment the line (remove the `# ` at the beginning), and save the file.

 # Creating macOS Droplets

+The macOS droplet included with this package creates an app that lets you:

+- drag-n-drop files onto the droplet using Finder to decorate the selected files
+- double-click the droplet to open a file chooser and decorate the selected files
+- add to an export recipe of an image editing tool to decorate images on export

 The [StyleDroplet](StyleDroplet.applescript) AppleScript is a style droplet that uses the `frame_it` script to decorate your image files.
 It includes a list of predefined styles.
 See the names of the included styles in a property called `styleDroplets`.
 Save the script as an app named for one of the included styles.
 When the saved droplet runs it looks for its own name in the styles list and uses the options associated with its name.
 Save as different included style names to create multiple droplets that decorate in different styles.